Arthur-Milchior/anki-relation/README.md

-Allow to create a new of relations between notes.
+Allow to create a new kind of relations between notes.
 Burying sibling cards will now also bury cards of related note.
 This only work on computer, not on ios, android or ankiweb.

 To «relate» notes, in the browser, select each note you want in your new relation, and then press Ctrl+Alt+E (or edit>create a relation).
 A new relation will be created.